yildiraykoyuncu/js-quiz/fixes.md

 - updated score display function and added data a new property named isAnswered to prevent user increase his score by keep pressing confirm button.
 - updated scoreDisplayHandler to prevent score to be displayed or updated in case user do not chose an answer
 - green or red border should be removed when moved to the next question
+- if user returns to a previous question he should be able so see if he answered correct or not
+- tracks questions if they are answered or not, if yes user will see if their answer is correct or not